-The abovementioned standards and interpretations were issued by IASB and endorsed by FSC so that they are applicable for annual periods beginning on or after 1 January 2023, the remaining standards and interpretations have no material impact on the Group.
+The abovementioned standards and interpretations were issued by IASB and endorsed by FSC so that they are applicable for annual periods beginning on or after 1 January 2024.
+The Group assessed that the new or amended standards and interpretations have no material impact on the Group.

-(3) Standards or interpretations issued, revised or amended, by International Accounting Standards Board ("IASB") which are not endorsed by FSC, and not yet adopted by the Group as at the end of the reporting period are listed below.
+(3) Standards or interpretations issued, revised or amended, by IASB which are not endorsed by FSC, and not yet adopted by the Group as at the end of the reporting period are listed below.

-Items New, Revised or Amended Standards and Interpretations Effective Date issued by IASB a IFRS 10 "Consolidated Financial Statements" and IAS 28 "Investments in Associates and Joint Ventures" - Sale or Contribution of Assets between an Investor and its Associate or Joint Ventures To be determined by IASB b IFRS 17 "Insurance Contracts" 1 January 2023 c Classification of Liabilities as Current or Non-current - Amendments to IAS 1 1 January 2024 d Lease Liability in a Sale and Leaseback - Amendments to IFRS 16 1 January 2024 e Non-current Liabilities with Covenants - Amendments to IAS 1 1 January 2024
+Items New, Revised or Amended Standards and Interpretations Effective Date issued by IASB a IFRS 10 "Consolidated Financial Statements" and IAS 28 To be "Investments in Associates and Joint Ventures" - Sale or determined by Contribution of Assets between an Investor and its Associate or IASB Joint Ventures b IFRS 17 "Insurance Contracts" 1 January 2023 c Lack of Exchangeability - Amendments to IAS 21 1 January 2025